MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-physical-networking.md

 |Lenovo| | |NE10032|

 > [!IMPORTANT]
-> Microsoft will add or remove vendors from the list as they are informed of changes in support by network switch vendors.
+> Microsoft will add or remove vendors from this list as they are informed of changes by network switch vendors.

+If your switch is not included, contact your switch vendor to ensure your switch model and switch operating system version support the required IEEE standards in the next section.

-## Network Switch Requirements
+## Network switch requirements

-This section defines the requirements for physical switches used with Azure Stack HCI and lists the industry specifications, organizational standards, and protocols that are mandatory for all Azure Stack HCI deployments.
+This section lists industry specifications, organizational standards, and protocols that are mandatory for network switched used in all Azure Stack HCI deployments.
 These requirements help ensure reliable communications between nodes in Azure Stack HCI cluster deployments.
-Reliable communications between nodes is critical.
+Reliable communications between cluster nodes is critical.

-To provide the needed level of reliability for Azure Stack HCI requires that switches:
+To provide the needed level of reliability for Azure Stack HCI requires that all switches:

 - Comply with applicable industry specifications, standards, and protocols.
-    - Only mandatory portions of the standard is required
-    - Unless noted, compliance with the latest active (non-superseded) version of the standard is required
+- Unless noted, compliance with the latest active (non-superseded) version of the standard is required.
+Only mandatory portions of a standard are required.
-- Provide visibility as to which specifications, standards, and protocols the switch supports and which capabilities are enabled
+- Provide visibility as to which specifications, standards, and protocols the switch supports and which capabilities are enabled.
-If your switch is not included in the table of switches that support Azure Stack HCI Network Requirements (see section Network Switches for Azure Stack HCI), please contact your network switch vendor to ensure that your switch model and switch operating system version support the following technologies.

 > [!NOTE]
-> Though not listed here, Network Adapters used for Azure Stack HCI Management, Compute, and Storage, require Ethernet.
-For more information on the requirements for Network Adapters, see Plan Host Networking).
+> Network adapters used for compute, storage, and management traffic require Ethernet.
+For more information on network adapters, see [Plan Host Networking].

+Here are the mandatory IEEE standards and specifications:

 ### Standard: IEEE 802.1Q